|

 Sarracenia flava var. rugelii "giant"

-species forms pitchers whose throats are blotched with red.
+The rugelii variant of this species forms pitchers whose throats are blotched with red.
+This informally "giant" produces large, wide pitchers.

-sold out |
+, 3.5" pot: sold out

 Sarracenia flava var. ornata